kerphi/phpfreechat/lib/xajax_0.2.1/README.txt

 4. Documentation

-Detailed documentation for the xajax PHP classes is available on our wiki (URL listed above in section 2), and more in on the way (particularly in regards to the Javascript component of xajax).
+Detailed documentation for the xajax PHP classes is available on our wiki (URL listed above in section 2), and more is on the way (particularly in regards to the Javascript component of xajax).
 Another good way of learning xajax is to look at the code for the examples and tests.
 If you need any help, pop in the forums and